Clemapfel/rat_game_website/content/welcome.md

 <hr style="border:1px solid #e92d7d"> </hr>

-# Welcome to Clemens Cords' Homepage
+# Welcome to Clem Cords' Homepage

 This is a repository for personal information and updates about things I'm working on.
 Please navigate to the appropriate section via the header above as such: